exiang/open_hub_wiki/Step-by-Step-Todo-module.md

 );
 ```
 3. Generate the model with yee at `https://hubd.mymagic.my/yee/model/index`
    - set `model path` value to `application.modules.todo.models`
    - set `module name` value to `todo`
    - make sure `build relations` and `build extend class` are checked

 ### Create a CRUD controller and views
 1. Generate controller with yee at `https://hubd.mymagic.my/yee/model/index`
    - set `model class` to `application.modules.todo.models.Todo`
    - make sure `Controller ID` is `todo/todo`
 2. Now, you may access backend to manage todo records from `https://hubd.mymagic.my/todo/todo/admin`

 ### Enhance it
 #### Automatically track creator
-click `Create Todo`, you will find a list of user in the form which doesn't looks right and should be remove.
+Click `Create Todo`, you will find a list of user in the form which doesn't looks right and should be remove.
 When a new Todo record saved to database, we will like to know who created it.
-This should be done automatically in model `beforeSave` using data from user session, so it can not be tempered.
+This should be done automatically in model `beforeSave` using data from user session to prevent being tempered.

-- edit `protected/modules/todo/views/todo/_form.php` and remove this chuck:
+1. Edit `protected/modules/todo/views/todo/_form.php` and remove this chuck:
 ```php
 <div class="form-group <?php echo $model->hasErrors('user_id') ? 'has-error':'' ?>">
 	<?php echo $form->bsLabelEx2($model,'user_id'); ?>